How to Save Money on Your Trip to Vanuatu

 Discovering waterfalls, blue holes, World War Two sites and cultural villages doesn't demand too much from your wallet, even if you need to pay entry fees, as is customary in Vanuatu.
 Fill your time sightseeing instead of doing costly activities and you're sure to save big!

-12.Scout Out the Cheap Eats
+16.Scout Out the Cheap Eats

-From what we've experienced, most of the best local finds and street food gems are located at or behind the local markets in Port Vila, Luganville, Lakatoro and beyond, and are covered in our cheap eats article LINK#TTD049.
+From what we've experienced, most of the best local finds and street food gems are located at or behind the local markets in Port Vila, Luganville, Lakatoro and beyond, and are covered in our cheap eats article.
 So, if you're planning to dine out, this guide will definitely help you save money whilst discovering some local flavours.

-13.Refill Your Water Purification Bottle
+17.Refill Your Water Purification Bottle

 Whatever you do, don’t waste money (and kill the environment) by buying bottles of water throughout your trip.